mpostol/OPC-UA-OOI/SemanticDataSolution/UANetworkingReferenceApplication/ReadMe.md

 ### How to: Implement producer role for OPC UA server

 The class `CustomNodeManager` captures implementation of an interface between the library and an object supporting  **Address Space Management** (described in  [OPC UA Data Processing Outside the Server](../#concept)) functionality in the typical OPC UA server.
 The **Address Space Management** instantiates the server address space, i.e. creates the nodes and binds the nodes with underlying external behavior.
-The example contains two `Value` properties implemented as an instance of class `ProducerBindingMonitoredValue`.
+The example contains properties implemented as an instance of class `ProducerBindingMonitoredValue`.
 Modification of the `ProducerBindingMonitoredValue<type>.MonitoredValue` provides notification to the message handling state machine that a new value is available.

-In the pre-release version the class `CustomNodeManager` simulates underlying process using random numbers and current time.
+In the current software version the class `CustomNodeManager` simulates underlying process using random numbers and current time.
+Arrays length is incremented periodically.

 ## Further work